ENSURING COMPLIANCE TO GENERAL DATA PROTECTION REGULATION (GDPR) USING E-SAFE COMPLIANCE

 Download this resource

-E-SAFE COMPLIANCE – BYOD, CONTINUOUS COMPLIANCE AND AUDITING, PSEUDONYMISATION AND NOTIFICATION
+E-SAFE COMPLIANCE – BYOD, CLASSIFICATION, DISCOVERY, CONTINUOUS COMPLIANCE AND AUDITING, PSEUDONYMISATION AND NOTIFICATION

-e-Safe Compliance fulfils the requirements of implementing a BYOD policy, continuous compliance and auditing, protection of personal data, placing access controls to it and the identification of any breach of such data under the organisational and technical safeguards requirements of GDPR.
+e-Safe Compliance fulfils the requirements of implementing a BYOD policy, classification and discovery of personal data, continuous compliance and auditing, protection of personal data, placing access controls to it and the identification of any breach of such data under the organisational and technical safeguards requirements of GDPR.

 Bring your own device (BYOD)

 e-Safe Compliance supports working from home scenarios and is BYOD compliant.
 In the case of a user, working as a data controller or processor, using their own machine, the system differentiates between the user’s data and the controller’s or the processor’s data.
 Meanwhile, continuous compliance, auditing and protection mechanisms remain active for the controller’s or the processor’s data at the user’s machine.